TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 '😍'.codePointAt(0).toString(16); // 1f60d
 ```

-More about `codePointAt` vs `charCodeAt` can be found in the tutorial.
+More about `codePointAt` vs `charCodeAt` can be found in the Tutorial.

 Converting between `UTF-16` surrogates and usual code points is exactly what `TextEncoder` and `codePointAt`
 do in JavaScript.
 You can make sure of that by looking at their [polyfills](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder).